AherRahul/portfolio-v1/content/articles/beginner-to-advance-nodejs-1-3.md

 Node ships with a REPL (Read–Eval–Print–Loop).
 It’s a quick sandbox where you can run JavaScript line by line—perfect for testing expressions and small snippets before putting them into files.

 Type `node` and press Enter to enter the REPL.
 Try simple expressions like `2 + 2` or `['a','b'].join('-')`.
-This is similar to the browser console, but instead of the browser’s Web APIs, you have Node’s APIs available.
+This is similar to the browser console, but instead of the browser’s Web API, you have Node’s API available.

 ![image.png](https://i.ibb.co/fDHCd6p/3.jpg)